MINERAL WOOL ROCKWOOL

 What Makes Rockwool Mineral Wool Worth Specifying

-- Long-term dimensional stability: Stone wool does not shrink, expand, or degrade with temperature swings, keeping the render finish intact over decades without joint cracking from thermal movement.
+- Long-term dimensional stability: stone wool does not shrink, expand, or degrade with temperature swings, keeping the render finish intact over decades without joint cracking from thermal movement.

 Selection Guide — Find Your Mineral Wool Slab in 30 Seconds